EVMavericks/boteki/README.md

 - [x] Query database for received tweets.
 - [x] Created basic `mongo.py` to interact with the cloud server
 - [x] Create a function to nuke the database if needed `mogo.nukeDB()`
-- [ ] Update data on tweets with the `!validate` command
+- [x] Update data on tweets with the `!validate` command
 - [x] Connect to Twitter through Tweepy
 - [x] Add tweets to queue when `!validate` is called ()
+- [x] Confirm tweet length and other error handling
+- [x] Make this reproducible witha docker container

 **Next step:**
 - [ ] Create a queue of tweets to post
 - [ ] Try to link to hubspot profiles and ethereum addresses
-- [ ] Confirm tweet length and other error handling
-- [ ] Make this reproducible witha docker container
+- [ ] Docker requirements version

 1. AUTO-Tweet
  - Cronjob to check backlog of tweets